-The hydropower facility will continue to operate and generate hydropower in response to, or within the operating rule curve of the London Street Generating Station and control dam (see Figure 5).
+The hydropower facility will continue to operate and generate hydropower in response to, or within the operating rule curve of the Water Street Pumphouse (see Figure 5).
 Indicators of low and high water levels are included in Appendix J of the Water Management Planning Guidelines (2002).
 The measures identified in Figure 5 and Table 1 are deemed to be the mandatory components of this plan.